 What’s considered optimized SEO content?

-- Well-written pieces by someone who obviously knows what s/he’s talking about
+- Well-written pieces by someone who obviously knows what they’re talking about

 - Some bulk; most blogs should be at least 500 words, and many experts recommend more